 Metal Gear and Metal Gear 2

 When Big Boss later formed FOXHOUND, Jaeger joined under the codename Gray Fox.
 During this time, he adopted a young girl in Rhodesia after he had killed her parents, and named her Naomi Hunter.
 He took her with him when he moved to America with Big Boss and continued to care for her until she attended college.
 Gray Fox was given a solo infiltration mission during the 1995 Outer Heaven uprising, but was captured in action.
-After being rescued by Solid Snake, he disappeared and was not heard from until 1999 during the Zanzibar Land Disturbance.
+After being rescued by Solid Snake during the events of the original Metal Gear, he disappeared and was not heard from until 1999 during the Zanzibar Land Disturbance depicted in Metal Gear 2.
 Gray Fox offered Solid Snake support from the shadows via codec, leading Snake to him to challenge him.
 After Snake defeated the Gray Fox-piloted Metal Gear D, the two fought bare-fisted atop a minefield.
 Solid Snake defeated his old friend and left him for what he thought was dead.

 Metal Gear Solid

 Armed with stealth camouflage and a reinforced exoskeleton, Gray Fox plunged Shadow Moses Island into panic under the guise of the Cyborg Ninja.
-He cut off Revolver Ocelot's right hand, and gave Solid Snake warning through short bust Codec communications under the alias "Deepthroat."
-He waited for Solid Snake in Dr. Hal Emmerich (Otacon's) office where he challenged Solid Snake to a fight to the death, even though he claims that he is neither enemy nor friend.
-The battle is cut short when he seemingly goes insane and escapes.
-He later assisted Snake in taking down Metal Gear REX by destroying its radome, which was used for it automatic targeting functions.
+He cut off Revolver Ocelot's right hand, and gave Solid Snake warning through short burst Codec communications under the alias "Deepthroat."
+He waited for Solid Snake in Dr. Hal Emmerich's (Otacon's) office where he challenged Solid Snake to a fight to the death, even though he claimed that he is neither enemy nor friend.
+The battle was cut short when he experienced some sort of mental attack that threw him into a frenzy, a side-effect of the experimentation he endured, and escapes.
+He later assisted Snake in taking down Metal Gear REX by destroying its radome; a component used for its automatic targeting functions.

-The Liquid Snake-piloted mech then crushed Fox underfoot, ending his life.
-Before he dies, he tells Snake about Naomi Hunter and how he was the one who had killed her parents.
+Gray Fox met his end when Liquid Snake, piloting REX, crushed him under the Metal Gear's foot.
+Before he died, Fox informed Snake about Naomi Hunter and how he was the one who had killed her parents.
 He wanted Snake to tell her that what he had told him.
-At the end of the game, Snake decides to not tell Naomi about what her adopted brother had told him, instead telling her that Grey Fox told her to tell her that he will always love her.
+At the end of the game, Snake decides not to inform Naomi of the truth and instead tells her that Fox said that he will always love her.

-One of Fox's last line's, "Fighting was the only thing I was good at, but at least I always fought for what I believed in," resonated with Snake, who would adopt the line as his motto during his time in Philanthropy after Metal Gear Solid 1 and throughout Metal Gear Solid 2.
+One of Fox's last line's, "Fighting was the only thing I was good at, but at least I always fought for what I believed in," resonated with Snake, who would adopt the line as his motto during his time in Philanthropy following the events of Metal Gear Solid and into Metal Gear Solid 2.